nodejs/node/doc/api/stream.md

 The primary intent of `writable.cork()` is to accommodate a situation in which several small chunks are written to the stream in rapid succession.
-Instead of immediately forwarding them to the underlining destination, `writable.cork()` buffers all the chunks until `writable.uncork()` is called, which will pass them all to `writable._writev()`, if present.
+Instead of immediately forwarding them to the underlying destination, `writable.cork()` buffers all the chunks until `writable.uncork()` is called, which will pass them all to `writable._writev()`, if present.
 This prevents an head-of-line blocking situation where data is being buffered while waiting for the first